British home front during World War II

 The British home front during World War II covers the political, social and economic history during 1939–1945.

-The war was expensive and financed through high taxes, selling off assets, and accepting large amounts of Lend Lease from the US and Canada.
+The war was expensive and financed through high taxes, selling off assets, and accepting large amounts of Lend Lease from the United States and Canada.
 The US provided $30 billion in munitions, while Canada also contributed aid.
 American and Canadian aid did not have to be repaid, but there were also American loans that were repaid.

 Britain's total mobilisation during this period proved successful in winning the war by maintaining strong public support.
 The media dubbed it a "people's war," which caught on and signified the popular demand for planning and an expanded welfare state.
-By 1945, the Post-war consensus emerged, delivering a welfare state.
-The Royal family played major symbolic roles during the war.
+By 1945, the post-war consensus emerged, delivering a welfare state.
+The royal family played major symbolic roles during the war.
 They refused to leave London during the Blitz and visited troops, munition factories, dockyards, and hospitals all over the country.

 The British relied successfully on voluntary labour.
 Munitions production rose dramatically while maintaining high quality.
 Food production was emphasised to free shipping for munitions.
 Farmers increased the area under cultivation from 12 million to 18 million acres (from about 50,000 to 75,000 km^{2}), and the farm labour force expanded by a fifth, thanks to the Women's Land Army.